20 dead, more wounded after gunman attacks Texas shoppers

 Relatives said a 25-year-old woman who was shot while apparently trying to shield her 2-month-old son was among those killed, while Mexican officials said three Mexican nationals were among the dead and six more were wounded.

-Ryan Mielke, a spokesman for University Medical Center of El Paso, said 13 of the injured were brought to the hospital with injuries, including one who died.
+Ryan Mielke, a spokesman for University Medical Center of El Paso, said 13 of the wounded were brought to the hospital, including one who died.
 Two of the injured were children who were transferred to El Paso Children’s Hospital, he said.

 Eleven other victims ages 35 to 82 were being treated at Del Sol Medical Center, hospital spokesman Victor Guerrero said.